Strategic Policy Committees

 Strategic Policy Committee Scheme

-Our latest Adopted Strategic Policy Committee Scheme 2019-2024 provides more information on SPCs, including their structure and membership.
+Our latest Adopted Strategic Policy Committee 2024-2029 provides more information on SPCs, including their structure and membership.